sveetch/Optimus/README.rst

 Pages are allways an object ``optimus.pages import PageViewBase`` or an object that implement his method.
 You can inherit them to modify their behaviour.

 Generally the build system has less constraint than a Framework like `Django`_.

+You can see more usage details in the `default project Readme <optimus/defaults/README.rst>`_.

 Project
 *******